What is a Move-Out Inspection?

 Provide New Tenants with a Welcome Packet

 Making tenants feel at ease in their new home is a solid foundation for a great landlord-tenant relationship.
-So, provide them with all of the key information they will need in one easy to read packet.
+So, provide them with all the critical information they need in one easy-to-read packet.
 Include a personalized welcome letter along with the essentials such as:

 What to Include in a Welcome Packet?